peterudu/rock-paper-scissors/README.md

 ### Features

 ### Accessibility

 ## Technologies Used
 ### Languages Used
+The languages used to create this site were HTML, CSS and JavaScript
 ### Frameworks, Libraries & Programs Used
+Git was used for version control.

+Github was used to save and store the files for the website.

+Gitpod workspace was used to write and edit code for the website.

+Balsamiq was used to create wireframes for the website.

+Google Fonts was used to import Roboto font used on the game app.

+Chrome DevTools was used to inspect the rendered HTML and test out features of the website.

 ## Deployment & Local Development
 ### Deployment